stealth/devpops/README.md

 his famous experiments.

 In my paper from 2009, the companion used a terminal injection vulnerability (CVE-2008-2383) for spreading.
-There was no git and golang back then.
+Git and golang were not very widespread back then.
 Due to the DevOps practise, git and cross-platform development everywhere, the issue of companions becomes even more interesting.
 Tight coupling of Devel, Test and Release, Code-Share and Collaboration-Everywhere create exactly an environment for companions that no longer need vulnerabilities to spread.
 The "process" is doing that.